How to Grow Microgreens

 Check the menu of a fine restaurant or the produce section of a specialty grocery store, and you're likely to spy microgreens: tiny, delicate greens that add color, texture and flavor to a variety of foods as a garnish or ingredient.

-What are microgreens?
 Also known as "vegetable confetti," microgreens are sometimes confused with sprouts — germinated seeds that are eaten root, seed and shoot.
-Microgreens, however, include a variety of edible immature greens, harvested with scissors between 10 and 14 days after germination, when the plants are up to 2 inches tall.
+Microgreens, however, include a variety of edible immature greens, harvested with scissors less than a month after germination, when the plants are up to 2 inches tall.
 The stem, cotyledons (or seed leaves) and first set of true leaves are all edible.

 If your climate is suitable, microgreens can be also be grown outdoors in the garden, under shade.
 Like all fragile seedlings, you'll need to protect them from weather extremes and drying winds, not to mention hungry garden pests.